tomsan61065/ethDev_HW1/hw1.md

 ```

 ### (20%) b.
-In addition, if we don¡¦t want to use the getAddressString() to get the address, how can we obtain the address by hashing the public key?
+In addition, if we donï¿½ï¿½t want to use the getAddressString() to get the address, how can we obtain the address by hashing the public key?

 ```javascript=
 // npm-library